Gordon J. Russell: Congressional service

 Russell was elected as a Democrat to the United States House of Representatives of the 57th United States Congress to fill the vacancy caused by the death of United States Representative Reese C. De Graffenreid.
 He was reelected to the 58th United States Congress and to the three succeeding Congresses and served from November 4, 1902, to June 14, 1910, when he resigned to accept a federal judicial post.

 Federal judicial service

 Russell was nominated by President William Howard Taft on May 27, 1910, to a seat on the United States District Court for the Eastern District of Texas vacated by Judge David Ezekiel Bryant.
 He was confirmed by the United States Senate on June 6, 1910, and received his commission the same day.
-His service terminated on September 14, 1919, due to his death in Kerrville, Kerr County, Texas.
-He was interred in Oakwood Cemetery in Tyler, Smith County, Texas.
+His service terminated on September 14, 1919, due to his death in Kerrville, Texas.
+He was interred in Oakwood Cemetery in Tyler, Texas.